“Get up and crawl back into the train quickly. If they notice that you’re alive, you’ll be stoned to death.”

-At least 10 such inquiry commissions and committeeswere formed to examine various aspects of the 1984 massacre including the role of police officers; recommend measures for compensation and rehabilitation; and determine the number of deaths.
+At least 10 such inquiry commissions and committees were formed to examine various aspects of the 1984 massacre, including the role of police officers, to recommend measures for compensation and rehabilitation, and to determine the number of deaths.

 The Delhi police had filed only 587 First Information Reports (FIRs), official complaints against the violence.
 Out of these, 241 cases were closed by the police, citing lack of evidence.

 Four of these cases were later reopened and reinvestigated.

 In February 2015, the Indian government constituted a three-member Special Investigation team to reinvestigate closed cases in the 1984 riots.